folio-org/stripes/doc/dev-guide.md

   * `showPerms` -- a boolean indicating whether the user menu at top right should display a list of the logged-in user's permissions.
 This is useful in development, but distracting in production.

+  * `hasAllPerms` -- a boolean indicating whether to assume that the user has all permissions.
+Obviously this should usually be false (the default); setting it to true can be useful in development, but does not grant any real escalation in privilege, since server-side permission checks cannot be bypassed.

 ### Enforcing permissions